IvorySQL/ivory-operator/docs/content/architecture/overview.md

 weight: 100
 ---

-The goal of IVYO, the Ivory Operator from Highgo is to provide a means to quickly get your applications up and running on Ivory for both development and production environments.
+The goal of IVYO, the Ivory Operator from IvorySQL is to provide a means to quickly get your applications up and running on Ivory for both development and production environments.
 To understand how IVYO does this, we want to give you a tour of its architecture, with explains both the architecture